wasamasa/eyebrowse/README.rst

 have their share of bugs.
 The closest package I've found so far to eyebrowse with workspace-specific buffers would be `perspective
 <https://github.com/nex3/perspective-el>`_.
 To have further features
-such as persistency or morphing, try `workgroups
+such as morphing, try `workgroups
 <https://github.com/tlh/workgroups.el>`_ or `workgroups2
 <https://github.com/pashinin/workgroups2>`_.